Massive MIMO Radios

 Massive MIMO is a technology that allows radio technology to progress from 2/4/8 antenna configurations to 32/64/128 antennas and beyond.
 This progression in antenna configurations can be used by operators to provide additional capacity, improve spectral efficiency or improve coverage in their networks using beamforming algorithms.

-Larger dimensions of antenna configurations allow directing signals in a particular direction, suppression of interference from adjacent cells or allowing the RAN technology to support more number of users.
+The larger dimensions of antenna configurations allow for directing signals in a particular direction, suppression of interference from adjacent cells or allowing the RAN technology to support more users.

-Using Altiostar’s open vRAN architecture running on virtualized commercially-off-the-shell (COTS) baseband hardware, massive MIMO solutions can be deployed with various types of split architectures.
-This becomes beneficial for operators by offering flexibility to deploy massive MIMO technology but may have different transport configuration or spectrum allocations in their network.
+Using Altiostar’s Open vRAN architecture running on virtualized commercially-off-the-shell (COTS) baseband hardware, massive MIMO solutions can be deployed with various types of split architectures.
+This becomes beneficial by offering flexibility to deploy massive MIMO technology for operators that might have different transport configuration or spectrum allocations in their network.

-The baseband configuration for Altiostar solutions leverages a common fabric (i.e. the same software and baseband hardware for all kinds of radio configurations).
-This allows multiple different types of Massive MIMO configurations to be deployed by the operator.
+The baseband configuration for Altiostar Open vRAN solutions leverages a common fabric (i.e. the same software and baseband hardware for all kinds of radio configurations).
+This allows multiple different types of massive MIMO configurations to be deployed by the operator.
 In the case of an existing 4G deployment, an operator can deploy 5G based low power massive MIMO technology to create instant hotspots that will augment capacity.
-For providing high speed bandwidth for Fixed Wireless Access (FWA) or enhanced Mobile Broadband Access (eMBB) use cases, high power massive MIMO radios can be deployed.
+High powered massive MIMO radios are particularly beneficial for providing high-speed bandwidth Fixed Wireless Access (FWA) or enhanced Mobile Broadband Access (eMBB) use cases.

 With the software-centric approach, the operator can initially deploy the solution using 4G or 5G NSA mode and then choose to migrate to the 5G SA mode.